Whip Jones

 Whipple Van Ness "Whip" Jones (November 8, 1909 – June 29, 2001) was a ski industry pioneer, founder, developer and the original operator for 35 years, of the Aspen Highlands ski area in Aspen, Colorado.
 Whip Jones and the company he founded, Aspen Highlands, won a US Supreme Court case against his rival, the Aspen Skiing Company.
 Jones was also a philanthropist, and was inducted into The Colorado Ski Hall of Fame and The Aspen Hall of Fame for his work with Aspen Highlands.

 Early years

-Jones was born in Oconomowoc, Wisconsin to Esther Olin Whipple (1884–1977) and Frank William Jones I (1876–1936).
-A 1932 graduate of Harvard University, he married heiress Mary Sue McCulloch (1913–1996).
-He was a captain in the Missouri State Guard and worked as a trust officer at the St. Louis Union Trust Company.
-At the outbreak of World War II he transferred to the US Army Air Corps and rose to the rank of lieutenant colonel.
+Jones was born in Oconomowoc, Wisconsin, to Esther Olin Whipple (1884–1977) and Frank William Jones I (1876–1936).
+He was a 1932 graduate of Harvard University.

 Founder of Aspen Highlands

 Jones was the builder and the owner of the Aspen Highlands, one of the four ski areas of Aspen, Colorado.